roemvaar/cs_notes/big_o.md

 Generally speaking, when you see an algorithm with multiple recursive calls, you're looking at exponential runtime.

+Memoization is a tecnique used to optimize exponential time recursive algorithms.

 ### Rate of increase for some of the common big O times

 From best to worst: